Back to journal

 Physiotherapist

 A physiotherapist is a clinically trained, HCPC-registered health professional.
-They assess your body, diagnose musculoskeletal conditions, and treat them using manual therapy, exercise prescription, and education.
+They assess how your body moves, diagnose musculoskeletal conditions, and treat them through manual therapy, exercise prescription, and education.
 If you are in pain, a physio is usually the right first step.
-They can identify whether a problem is muscular, joint-related, neurological, or referred from somewhere else.
-A 2020 systematic review in The Lancet found that physiotherapy-led exercise and education produced comparable outcomes to surgery for many common conditions including rotator cuff tears, knee osteoarthritis, and spinal stenosis (Lin et al., The Lancet, 2020).
-Physios cannot prescribe medication or order imaging directly (though many work alongside GPs who can).
+They can work out whether a problem is muscular, joint-related, neurological, or referred from somewhere else entirely, and whether it needs onward referral to a GP or consultant.
+A 2020 review in The Lancet found that physiotherapy-led exercise and education produced comparable outcomes to surgery for many common conditions, including rotator cuff tears, knee osteoarthritis, and spinal stenosis (Lin et al., 2020).
+Physios cannot usually prescribe medication or order imaging directly, though many work closely with GPs who can.

 Chiropractor

-A chiropractor focuses primarily on spinal manipulation.
-They are registered with the General Chiropractic Council in the UK.
-Treatment typically involves manual adjustments to the spine and joints.
-The evidence for chiropractic care is mixed.
-A 2019 Cochrane review found that spinal manipulation for low back pain produced small, short-term improvements in pain and function, comparable to other conservative treatments (Rubinstein et al., Cochrane Database, 2019).
-Chiropractors are most useful for acute spinal pain.
-They are less suited to complex, multi-factor problems that require exercise programming, strength work, or psychological support.
+A chiropractor focuses primarily on manual treatment of the spine and joints, often through adjustments.
+In the UK they are registered with the General Chiropractic Council.
+The evidence is mixed.
+A 2019 Cochrane review found that spinal manipulation for low back pain produced small, short-term improvements in pain and function, comparable to other conservative treatments (Rubinstein et al., 2019).
+Chiropractic tends to be most useful for acute spinal pain.
+It is less suited to complex, multi-factor problems that also need strength work, graded movement, or support with sleep and stress.

 Osteopath

-An osteopath uses manual therapy to treat musculoskeletal conditions.
-They are registered with the General Osteopathic Council in the UK.
-Their approach is similar to physiotherapy in many ways, with a stronger emphasis on hands-on treatment.
-The evidence for osteopathic manual therapy is moderate.
-A 2014 systematic review found that osteopathic treatment provided short-term improvement in chronic low back pain (Franke et al., BMC Musculoskeletal Disorders, 2014).
-Osteopaths and physiotherapists have significant overlap.
-The key difference: physiotherapists typically place more emphasis on active rehabilitation (exercises you do yourself), while osteopaths focus more on passive treatment (what they do to you).
+An osteopath uses hands-on manual therapy to treat musculoskeletal complaints, and in the UK is registered with the General Osteopathic Council.
+The approach overlaps considerably with physiotherapy, usually with a stronger emphasis on manual treatment.
+The evidence is moderate.
+A 2014 review found that osteopathic treatment provided short-term improvement in chronic low back pain (Franke et al., 2014).
+The practical difference between an osteopath and a physiotherapist is one of emphasis: physios typically lean more on active rehabilitation, the work you do yourself, while osteopaths lean more on passive, hands-on treatment.

-Here is the reality for most adults over 55: one practitioner is usually not enough.
-If you have knee pain and want to get stronger, you need a physio to assess the knee and a trainer to build a programme around it.
-If you have chronic back pain and poor sleep, you may need a physio, a massage therapist, and possibly a psychotherapist working together.
-The problem is coordination.
-If you see these people independently, none of them know what the others are doing.
-Your trainer does not know your physio flagged a disc issue.
-Your massage therapist does not know your trainer had you deadlifting yesterday.
+For many problems, one professional gets you started but not all the way there.
+If you have knee pain and want to get stronger, you may need a physio to assess the knee and a coach to build a programme around what the physio finds.
+If you have persistent back pain and poor sleep, the most useful combination might be a physio, a coach, and, in time, support for sleep and stress.
+The difficulty is coordination.
+See these people independently and none of them knows what the others are doing.
+Your coach does not know your physio flagged a disc concern.
+Your massage therapist does not know you deadlifted yesterday.
+You become the messenger, carrying information between people who never speak.

 What you can do today